5 hard light photography tips you need to know, plus pros and cons

 It’s very possible that you’ve read or heard somewhere that you need hard light for deep shadows, but that’s simply not true.
 As you can see from the first image in this article.

-By the same token, you can also have deep shadows with soft light – I do it all the time with boudoir photography.
+By the same token, you can also have deep shadows with soft light – I use it all the time with boudoir photography, which I photograph in a dark and moody style.

 Hard light is a light that creates a hard shadow.